Skip to main content

 php_versionPHP version

-sourcehttp, console, or queue
+sourcehttp, artisan, or jobs

 actionRoute path, command name, or job class